Receding gums is a condition in which your gums pull back from the gums, exposing the roots of your teeth.

 Make sure to have in-office deep cleaning as plaque can only be removed by the doctor and you should not try it at home.
 If you have concerns about your teeth or receding gums, you should consult your dentist to discuss it.

 According to CDA, periodontal diseases like receding gums are responsible for over 70% of adult tooth loss.
 Moreover, when left untreated it can cause severe complications.

 When there are not enough gum tissues to hold your teeth in place, then your teeth become vulnerable to falling out.

 Moreover, you may also lose your teeth or get them extracted before they fall out in certain situations.

 However, if your receding gums are in advanced stages, then you may need surgery to prevent further damage.

 Receding gums is common in many adults.
-Aging, genetics, and other factors can cause gum loss if you do not practice good oral and dental hygiene.
+Aging, genetics, gum graft, and other factors can cause gum loss if you do not practice good oral and dental hygiene.

 Moreover, brushing your teeth gently twice a day and flossing them at least once a day, and regular appointments with your dentist can help prevent any dental conditions.

 Talk to your dentist about natural remedies and traditional treatment to stop or slow down the process of receding gums.